A glossary of all the terms around Minecraft server hosting and managing your Minecraft server or network.

 Colocation means renting space, power, and connectivity in a datacenter for your own physical server.
 You own the hardware, the datacenter provides the environment.

 A command is a text instruction run in chat or the server console to control the server.
+Commands tell the server to do something immediately: change the weather, teleport a player, ban a griefer, reload a plugin.

 A cracked server allows players with unofficial or non-paid Minecraft accounts to join by disabling Mojang’s online authentication (online-mode=false).
 This is not supported by Mojang’s EULA and can increase griefing and cheating.